deganii/MIT-TTS/README.md

 # MIT-TTS
 A text-to-speech dataset based on OCW lectures.
-The format is identical to the LJSpeech Dataset
+The format is identical to the LJSpeech Dataset, making it easy to train deep temporal models that predict mel spectrograms directly from character encodings (i.e. TacoTron / TacoTron2).
+Pre-processing code is also provided to automatically segment data based on subtitle information, and then perform fine-alignment using python aeneas package

 ## Latest Version: 0.1: